• Katy Papineau, acid mouth– contemporary painting, vivid colour and figuration, Otomys Gallery Melbourne

 Alexia Vogel, Vertigo

-• Zarah Cassim, After Shade – painting and photography, spatial illusion and perception, South African artist, Otomys Gallery Melbourne
+• Zarah Cassim, Banana Leaf – painting and photography, spatial illusion and perception, South African artist, Otomys Gallery Melbourne

 • Emily Kirby, bongo’s birthday – figurative oil painting, female connection and intimacy, British contemporary artist, Otomys Gallery Melbourne